Chart Color Schemes

 Infrastructure

-Mindarie has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally
+Mindarie has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 18 projects that could impact the area.
-Notable ones include Alkimos to Wanneroo Desalination Pipeline, Catalina Estate - Master Planned Community, Claytons Mindarie Beachfront, and Mindarie Regional Centre Stage 2.
-The following list details those most relevant.
+AreaSearch has identified 18 projects likely to impact the region.
+Notable projects include Alkimos to Wanneroo Desalination Pipeline, Catalina Estate - Master Planned Community, Claytons Mindarie Beachfront, and Mindarie Regional Centre Stage 2.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.